c0d3x-software/react-away/docs/view/review/environment.md

 </>
 ```

-The await directive is a Reactful alternative to Suspense component.
+The await directive is a React Away alternative to Suspense component.
 Since it is an attribute, it could use an HTML element that could by stylized.

 ```tsx
 const Await = async () => <p await={Async}><h1>loading...</h1></p>